 3. Put all of your regular bills and spending on your card and pay it off immediately.

 2. They compensate their flyers very well for inconveniences.
 So far I have been offered $1,000 in travel credit by United Airlines.
 Often when they are overbooked they will ask for volunteers who would be willing to take the next flight in exchange for X amount of travel credit.
 The last time I volunteered they gave me a $600 travel credit.
 I had to take the next flight home which was a completely different connection route, plus it was a night flight.
 I took the next plane to San Fransico, slept on the floor in the SF airport until my final connecting flight was available to board in the morning.
 It was inconvenient but worth it for a free flight, which I was able to use it for.
 At that moment in time, the benefit of getting a free flight I could use in the future outweighed the cost of the delay.
 I fly United because they frequently overbook their flights, which increases the opportunities I can use to get free travel.
 It all depends on what your comfort level is, after all, it’s totally understandable why someone wouldn’t want to fly United and deal with the hassle for only a chance at an opportunity to get a free travel voucher…… I get that, I’m just throwing it out there in case that was something you want to try.

-Everyone has a different comfort level when it comes to accommodation and lifestyle, but your cost-cutting adventure doesn’t have to be an overly nit-picky one.
-It’s important to keep in mind that one of the true joys of traveling is in experiencing the *essence* of your destination.
-And who says that you can’t splurge and have an extravagant trip?
-If that is something you can successfully save money for without putting you in debt or limiting your long term financial goals, than go for it!
-Just get out there, see the world, take pictures, bring back stories, create new memories!
+Many people would prefer a simpler way of traveling with better accommodations and less hassle such as resorts.
+Everyone has a different comfort level when it comes to the accommodation and lifestyle of the journey, but your cost-cutting adventure doesn’t have to be an overly nit-picky one.
+It’s important to keep in mind that one of the true joys of traveling is in experiencing the genuine nature of your destination.
+Staying in a resort may isolate you from that.